 Pull vs. Push MVC Architecture

-I intended to write this post couple of months ago, when I worked on a pull based MVC framework for some site.
-Most web-developers are acquainted with the MVC architecture and almost all the major web-frameworks uses this concept, including Ruby on Rails, CakePHP, Django, Symfony and others.
-So what is MVC and what’s the difference between pull and push?
+I intended to write this post a couple of months ago, when I worked on a pull-based MVC framework for some site.
+Most web developers are acquainted with the MVC architecture, and almost all the major web frameworks use this concept, including Ruby on Rails, CakePHP, Django, Symfony, and others.
+So what is MVC, and what’s the difference between pull and push?

 Continue reading Pull vs. Push MVC Architecture

-These are two useful LaTeX macros for creating equality-at and (the more general) relation-at signs.
+These are two useful LaTeX macros for creating equality-at and, more generally, relation-at signs.
 These macros depend on the mathtools package.
-As with all other macros you should add them to you preamble in order to use.
+As with all other macros, you should add them to your preamble in order to use them.

-The general macro is the \relat.
-It takes two arguments, the relation and an expression where the relation takes place (the “at”).
-The equality-at macro, \eqat is a specific case of \relat.
+The general macro is relat.
+It takes two arguments: the relation and an expression where the relation takes place (the “at”).
+The equality-at macro, eqat, is a specific case of relat.
 I’ve created it because it is commonly used and only requires passing the “at” argument.

 Hidden Spam Links in WordPress

-About a week ago, I’ve decided to look at the HTML source of my blog.
+About a week ago, I decided to look at the HTML source of my blog.
 I was in total shock to find a spam link hidden there.
 This is how it looked:

 <!-- ocadia theme credits, downloaded from wpthemesfree.com -->